davidegat/G-PoinT/README.md

 Please note that the script assumes you have a Linux box and compatible version of Python 3 installed on your system (tested on Python 3.8.10).
 Additionally, script relies on having access to the <a href="https://platform.openai.com/account/api-keys">OpenAI API key</a>, which you'll need to $ign up for.
 <h3>TO-DO</h3>
 <li>Count token used with each model, and inform user on costs for each generation.
-<li>Speed up process, e.g. sending image request from the start in background, or parallel requests to API.
+<li>Speed up process, e.g. sending picture request from the start in background, or parallel requests to API.
 <li>Batch capabilities: insert multiple topics to batch generate presentations.
 <li>Other platforms (e.g. Windows) testing<br>
 <br><b>Contributions and ideas are welcome!</b>